 So, an H1 tag that addresses the user intent could read like this:

 “10 Easy SEO Tricks That Will Boost Your Rankings NOW (Evergreen Edition)”

 Sure, you’re also trying to cater to Google’s guidelines.
-But search engines have evolved to the point where they can tell if you’re trying to cater only to their algorithm.
+But also, Google has evolved to the point where they can tell if you’re trying to cater only to their algorithm.

-Google and other search engines look at a variety of factors to determine whether or not your pages are useful—how many users click on your site, how long users stay on the page, whether or not they click out quickly, and lots more.
+Google and other search engines look at a variety of factors to determine whether or not your content is useful.
+They review your site data to ask:

-So if you design with your user in mind, you are more likely to keep them on your site.
+If you design with your user in mind, you are more likely to keep them on your site.
 And trust us, Google rewards sites that prioritize the user experience.

-- There is only ONE H1.
+- There is only ONE H1 tag per page.

 - The H1 is located at the top of the page.